wmlutz/rnschedule/README.md

 export default App
 ```

+## Features

+* Moving "now" bar.
+* Initial loads view on today centered on "now."
+* Customizable appointment colors.
+* Scaled size of an hour to improve readability on various device sizes.
+* Adjustable hour sizing to make it whatever you want.

 ## Properties API

 None of the following properties are required.
 A simple <RNSchedule /> Will still render an empty schedule.